Social security in Azerbaijan

 The social protection system in Azerbaijan consists of programs aimed at reducing the poverty and economic problems of the population through promoting effective labor markets as well as reducing the risks faced by citizens.
 Social insurance consists of pensions, unemployment benefit, health insurance, and other social benefits.

-Social allowances are consist of monthly (Age Pension, Pension for Disabled Persons, for children under 18 years with a disability) or one-off payments (to eligible working parents of newborn, for funeral, support for treatment to victims as a result of radiation accident (every year)) for the purpose of social assistance to persons with different categories.
+In the late 1990s and early 2000s, pensions and health care funding increased amid growing oil wealth in Azerbaijan.
+Since 2006, pensions have not kept pace with the increased cost of living.

 The state social protection system in Azerbaijan consists of two main parts: 1) social insurance; and 2) social security.

 The State Social Protection Fund implements social security programs, and the Ministry of Labour and Social Protection of the Population carries out social protection programs.

 Legal framework

 The changes in the social protection system started with the realization of the "Concept of Pension Reform in the Republic of Azerbaijan" approved by the Decree of the President of the Republic of Azerbaijan dated July 17, 2001.

 Law of Azerbaijan “On individual accounts in the system of the state social insurance” was approved by president on 27 November 2001.
 And this law gave authority to State Social Protection Fund for carrying out individual accounting in the state social insurance system.